javaplus/DockerDojo/README.md

 ##### Mac
   - Docker Desktop for Mac : https://hub.docker.com/editions/community/docker-ce-desktop-mac

-##### Kubernetes
- - After installing Docker Desktop, go to the Settings (of Docker Desktop) and go to the Kubernetes tab and check the "Enable Kubernetes".
-This will download a few additional components and then restart Docker Desktop.

 ### Testing your Installation

 Run the **docker version** command and you should see something like this: